|Online Availability||Hybrid programs available|

 Prospective heavy equipment operators learn how to manipulate controls precisely, judge distances and maintain heavy equipment machinery.
 Many heavy equipment training programs require a student to qualify on at least two types of heavy equipment.

-Hybrid heavy equipment operator courses are available.
+Hybrid heavy equipment operator courses are also available.
 Students learn about heavy equipment safety, signs, hand signals and safety, principles of diesel engines, basic hydraulics and electrical systems through distance education.
-Students then go in to resident training, where hands-on skills are learned.
+Students then go into resident training, where hands-on skills are learned.

-As of September 2014, heavy equipment operators can expect to earn between $27,186 and $68,094 (10th to 90th percentile range) annually, according to PayScale.com; this includes bonuses and profit sharing.
+As of January 2016, heavy equipment operators can expect to earn between $28,824 and $71,124 (10th to 90th percentile range) annually, according to PayScale.com.
+This includes bonuses and profit sharing.
+The BLS reports the median salary for operating engineers and other construction equipment operators to be $44,600 as of May 2015.